s341507/data2410-portfolio2/docs/rapport.md

 # 1. Introduction

 This report will cover our solution to the Group Portfolio 2 Assignment, given to us in the subject DATA2410.
 The report is divided into six separate chapters.
 The first chapter is an introduction to our project.
 It gives a short description of our project structure, to improve the readability of this report.
 It also goes into detail about how we set up the VMs we used to implement our solution.
 The main part of this report consists of the four chapters following immediately after the introduction, and will cover the steps we took to implement the different requirements in the assignment description.
-These requirements are mainly linked to understanding docker containers, Zabbix monitoring tools, network communication, installation and configuration of a web server.
+These requirements are mainly linked to understanding Docker containers, Zabbix monitoring tools, network communication, installation and configuration of a web server.
 Lastly, the sixth and final chapter of the report will be a brief summary and conclusion of our work.

 ## 1.1.
 Our project directory

 At the beginning of the project we set up a group project directory called `portfolio2`.
 In this directory we decided to sort our files into different sub-folders for structure, backup and easy access purposes.
 The files were sorted based on their functionality and contents.
 Below is a list of the different sub-folders that were of significance to our project.
 Many of these sub-folders will be referenced in the report.

-- ``docker``: files pertaining to docker functionality
+- ``docker``: files pertaining to Docker functionality
 - ``docs``: files pertaining to documentation and explanation of our project
 - ``configs``: files that aren't in use, but are kept as backup
-  - ``configs/intel1``: redundant docker files for VMs on intel1
+  - ``configs/intel1``: redundant Docker files for VMs on intel1
   - ``configs/mysql``: old mysql configuration files
   - ``configs/nginx``: old nginx configuration files
   - ``configs/zabbix``: old Zabbix configuration files

 ## 1.2.
 Virtual Machines with VirtualBox

-Originally, we attempted to use docker containers on the intel1-server to implement our solution.
+Originally, we attempted to use Docker containers on the intel1-server to implement our solution.
 However, the server ran out of storage space, so we created virtual machines through VirtualBox as a substitute.

 The first thing we needed was a VM running Ubuntu Focal Fossa.
 We needed the VM to have 4GB of RAM and 10GB of disk space.
 As shown in Figure 1, we downloaded the image for Ubuntu Focal Fossa (20.04) from:
   <https://releases.ubuntu.com/20.04/ubuntu-20.04.4-desktop-amd64.iso> and created VM1 from this image.